gustaveroussy/sopa/docs/cli.md

 ## Usage

-When installing `sopa` are written in our [getting-started guidelines](../getting_started), a new command named `sopa` becomes available.
+When installing `sopa` as written in our [getting-started guidelines](../getting_started), a new command named `sopa` becomes available.

 !!! note "CLI helper"
-    Run `sopa --help` to get details about all the command line purpose.
-You can also use this helper on any subcommand, for instance `sopa read --help`.
+    Run `sopa --help` to get details about all the command line purposes.
+You can also use this helper on any subcommand, for instance, `sopa read --help`.

 <div class="termy">
 ```console